hotpeppersec/cloudlab/docs/_source/02_docker.rst

 ***********************

 An orchestrator for containers can be thought of as an engine which allows for their provisioning, deployment, scaling, monitoring, load balancing, and more.
 The Container Orchestrator is meant to manage the lifecycle and visibility of a container at all stages.

 Kubernetes is an example, perhaps the penultimate example, of a Container Orchestrator.
-Folks throughout the software and security communities are using Kubernetes these days, and with good reason.
+Folks throughout the DevSecOps, Software and Security communities are using Kubernetes these days, and with good reason.
 It's adoption as a means to manage and replicate containers, and scale the applications they contain, has been nothing short of revolutionary.
-Admins and developers can do more, better work, albeit at the expense of introduction yet another paradigm to learn, and some amount of complexity.
+System administrators and developers can do more, better work.
+Granted, this comes at the expense of introduction yet another framework to learn, and and no small amount of complexity.

 .. index::
    single: Kubernetes
    single: Orchestration

 An orchestrator helps us achieve immutability, and scale to meet user demand quickly and easily by abstracting away concerns that come with operating workloads in a bare metal or VM environment.

 Kubernetes and other orchestrators are rapidly evolving.
 To ignore this game-changing ecosystem is to be left behind in terms of technological prowess.
 That said, it's just beyond the scope of this book.
 Learning about containers, pipelines, infrastructure, and so on are the foundational elements you will want to become familiar with in preparation for expanding your mindset into the greater dimensionality that orchestration realizes.

 For this stage of our journey to DevSecOps enlightenment, it is enough to know that orchestration exists and have a bit of familiarity with its purpose.